 Skillshare also offers a free 2-month trial for new users that gives you unlimited access to Skillshare's course catalog of over 22,000 classes.
 If students like the material, they can then access classes anytime by paying $15 monthly or $99 for an annual premium membership.
 There is no contract so members can cancel their subscription at any time.
 In short, Skillshare is setting itself apart from the competition in three significant ways:

-When signing up for a premium membership, members will recieve the following perks:
+When signing up for a premium membership, members receive the following perks:

 As part of our service, we attempt to partner with all the companies that we review, and may get compensated when you click or call them from our site; however, regardless of any current, past, or future financial arrangements, companies listed on Best Company cannot buy their position, nor do we manipulate or inflate a company's ranking for financial gain.
 A company’s ranking is based on and calculated by an objective set of ranking criteria, as well as user reviews.
 For more information on how we rank companies, click here.